IDMNYU/MSThesis-Fall2019/_pages/thesis-paper.md

 Monday thru Thursdays - 8:30 a.m. to 4:30 p.m.
 Fridays - 8:30 a.m. to 12:30 p.m.

-4) Turn in two copies to Eric Maiello
+4) Turn in 1 hard copy to Eric Maiello, turn in pdf to google drive folder, see "IDM Archive Materials," page